 Husky Foundations course:

-Enabling understanding of how the university is structured and increasing knowledge about critical resources for the first year.
+Enabling understanding of how the University is structured and increasing knowledge about critical resources for the first year.

 Husky Guide: